ntu-aris/ntu_viral_dataset/sensor_calibration.md

 </p>
 <p style="text-align: center;">Fig 3.
 Matlab stereo calibration process 2</p>

+Then you may select the number of the parameter or what to optimize.
+To start the calibrate, press the calibration button.

 <a name="fig-viral-eval-files"></a>
 <p align="center">
     <img src="./images/matlabcalibration3.PNG" alt="matlabcalibration3.PNG" width="50%"/>
 </p>
 <p style="text-align: center;">Fig 4.
 Matlab stereo calibration process 3</p>

+After the calibration, the reprojection error and 3D view will be shown below.
+You may press the show recertified button to view if the line are indeed cross over to the same feature.

 <a name="fig-viral-eval-files"></a>
 <p align="center">